nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 a cluster.
 Specifically, it will install Cert Manager and the Nginx Ingress Controller.

-Note: all of the manifests and configurations in these instructions can be found in the accompanying `.operator-builder` directory.
+**Note**: all of the manifests and configurations in these instructions can be found in the accompanying `.operator-builder` directory.

 ## Prerequisites